Return Augmented Decision Transformer for Off-Dynamics Reinforcement Learning: Experiments

-In \Cref{tab:1T10S_experiment}, we present the partial performance of various algorithms and their DARA variants in the Walker2D and Hopper environments under BodyMass and JointNoise shift settings.
-The complete experimental results are provided in \Cref{tab:tab2_comple}.
+In \Cref{tab:main_experiment}, we provide the performance evaluation of our two return augmentation methods with the standard deviation.
+In \Cref{tab:main_experiment_CI}, we present the experiment results with the $95\%$ confidence interval (CI).
+The reported CI quantifies the uncertainty of the mean performance and allows assessment of the reliability of the observed improvements.
+We observe that, in most settings, our proposed methods improve over the corresponding DT-type baselines and the improvement exceeds the CI radius.
+In some cases, the confidence intervals show limited overlap with those of the baselines, particularly under the Medium-Replay and Medium-Expert settings on Walker2D, Hopper, and HalfCheetah.

-Additionally, to facilitate an intuitive comparison between our methods and other baselines, we calculate the rank score for each algorithm.
-Ranks are assigned within each dataset, with the top-performing algorithm receiving rank 1, the second-best rank 2, and so on.
-In cases of tied scores, algorithms are assigned the same rank, with subsequent ranks adjusted accordingly.
-The final rank score for each algorithm is calculated by summing its ranks across all datasets, with lower average rank scores indicating superior performance. \Cref{fig:Rank_Score} presents the rank scores for all algorithms, clearly demonstrating that the RADT methods we propose outperform others in most cases.
+In \Cref{tab:target_experiment}, we present the partial performance of various algorithms and their DARA variants in the Walker2D medium environment under BodyMass and JointNoise shift settings, considering both limited and sufficient target data scenarios.
+The complete experimental results are provided in \Cref{tab:target_experiment_complete}.
+Additionally, \Cref{tab:tab2_comple_nodt} and \Cref{tab:tab2_comple_dt} present a comprehensive comparison of different algorithms and their corresponding augmented variants in addressing the off-dynamics problem across various environments and shift settings.